-A global dialogue on the lived experience of dementia is taking place on 1 November 2021 and will gather international leaders to discuss this area of focus as part of the dementia landscape project.
-This dialogue will be led by Hilary Doxford, former Vice Chair of the European Working Group of People with Dementia, Alzheimer's Society ambassador and member of the World Dementia Council, and Maryna Lehmann, dementia advocate from South Africa and member of the World Dementia Council.
+A global dialogue on the lived experience of dementia is took place on 1 November 2021 and gathered international leaders to discuss this area of focus as part of the dementia landscape project.
+This dialogue was led by Hilary Doxford, former Vice Chair of the European Working Group of People with Dementia, Alzheimer's Society ambassador and member of the World Dementia Council, and Maryna Lehmann, dementia advocate from South Africa and member of the World Dementia Council.

 Monday 1 November 2021